GrigLars/command_line_fu/README.md

 #### Making a RAM disk to install an entire OS guest into memory

 Sometimes I am just testing an new concept or distro, and I install in directly to RAM.
-RAM is cheap tese days, and why clutter my hard drive and wear down my SSD with files I am gonna delete right away, anyway?
+RAM is cheap these days, and why clutter my hard drive and wear down my SSD with files I am gonna delete right away, anyway?

     sudo mkdir /tmp/ramdisk
     sudo mount -t tmpfs -o size=12G vmramdisk /tmp/ramdisk